+Deletionship to Deliev Value for Menov

-Value for Money.
+Relationship to Policy Value for Money.

-The proposed budget for 2020/21 supports all key
+Framework/Corporate Priorities The proposed budget for 2020/21 supports all key

 priorities and policies.

-The report sets out the proposed budget for
+Financial The report sets out the proposed budget for

 2020/21, allocating available resource across

 service objective heads as detailed in Annex H of

 the report.

-It is a statutory requirement for the Council to set
+Legal Implications: It is a statutory requirement for the Council to set

 and approve a balanced, robust budget and

 Council Tax level.

 Budget proposals take account of various

 legislative changes as they affect Council

 services.

 If the budget for a directorate is to be exceeded,

 which will result in a call on reserves, the

 Executive will need to identify the impact on

 reserves and when they will be replenished.

-The Council has complied with the requirements
+Equality/Diversity Implications The Council has complied with the requirements

 of its Public Sector Equality Duty.

 Measures have been subject to equality impact

 assessments where necessary.

-There are a number of measures throughout
+Sustainability Implications There are a number of measures throughout

 these budget papers which support the Council's

 ambition of becoming carbon neutral by 2038.

-Human Resources - statutory processes have
+Resource Implications e.g. Staffing Human Resources - statutory processes have

-been complied with during the course of these
+/ ICT / Assets been complied with during the course of these

 budget proposals in respect of staffing

 implications where they apply.

-The risks associated with the budget proposal
+Risk Management Implications The risks associated with the budget proposal

 have been considered.

+Health and Wallhaing Implications

-Equality Impact Assessments have been carried
+Health and Wellbeing Implications Equality Impact Assessments have been carried

 out where appropriate.
 The Council is directed to

 have regard to its Public Sector Equality Duty in

 reaching its decision.

-The health and safety implications of the budget
+Health and Safety Implications The health and safety implications of the budget

 proposal have been considered.